UTAustinSPS/data-analysis/static/data_analysis/_sources/Mathematica/structure.txt

 -------
 After working with *Mathematica* for a while, you will notice that variables are defined everywhere.
 If using complicated programming constructs, we might find it useful to redefine values for a single function.
+In general, this is a topic in computer science known as "scope".
+This means that we can have a variable :code:`x` in one section of code, but have a variable defined elsewhere *also named* :code:`x` with a different value.

-For that, we can use a :code:`Module`.
+To see this idea of "scope" in *Mathematica*, we can use a :code:`Module`.
-We define the local variables, placing all our code inside the module:
+We define the local variables (where the scope is just in one function, not "global" for the whole document) by placing all our code inside the module:

 ::

 	f[x_]:=x^2
-	g[x_]:= Module[{f}, f[x]]
+	g[x_]:= Module[{f}, f[y_]:=2^y;f[x]]
-	g[2]
+	g[x]
+	g[3]
+	f[x]
+	f[3]

 prints

 ::

-	f$8675309[2]

-rather than 4.
+	2^x
+	8
+	x^2
+	9

-The number after the dollar sign and before the brackets is not important and will change during each evaluation But what this shows is that no matter if :code:`f` is already defined, we can redefine it without affecting any of the externally defined versions.
+What this shows is that no matter if :code:`f` is already defined, we can redefine it without affecting any of the externally defined versions by using a :code:`Module`.
 This is good for shorthand when building complicated functions, and is necessary for creating re-usable functions for application to many projects (such as creating a package, which is not part of this course, but can be found in *Mathematica* with the help URL "tutorial/SettingUpMathematicaPackages").